 Dia de Navidad (Christmas Day)

 Although Spanish people are known as hardcore partiers, Christmas Day is probably the quietest in the whole Spanish calendar.
 Most families spend the day relaxing at home and lingering over leisurely lunches.
-Others go to the church or choose to catch up with friends, go for a walk, or dine out.
+Others go to church or choose to catch up with friends, go for a walk, or dine out.

 If you happen to spend Christmas Day in Barcelona, make sure you visit the city’s port for the annual Copa Nadal, a traditional Christmas swimming competition that dates back to 1907.